 What Is a Retirement Account?

-A retirement account has special features that make it easier to grow your savings for the future.
-And by “special features,” we mean tax benefits.
-The main thing that differentiates retirement accounts from other types of savings and investment accounts is taxes.
+A retirement account has special features, like tax benefits, that make it easier to grow your savings for the future.
+The main thing that differentiates retirement accounts from other types of savings and investment accounts is how they impact your taxes.

-The reason you hear a lot about retirement accounts such as 401(k)s and IRAs is that they give a big tax break to help you save for retirement.
-Depending on the account type, you’re rewarded with either an upfront tax break or tax-free withdrawals later on.
+Retirement accounts like 401(k)s and IRAs can give big tax breaks that help you save for retirement.
+Depending on the account type, you can be rewarded with either an upfront tax break or tax-free withdrawals later on.
 And with all retirement accounts, you don’t pay any taxes while your money is sitting in the account.

 Featured Offers